RepublicOfKids/SingAlongWithMe/README.md

     $ echo $PATH

-If you don't see the folder which contains where Node.js was installed to open your .bashrc file and enter in (assuming your installation of node/npm are in these folders:
+If you don't see the folder which contains where Node.js was installed to open your .bashrc file and enter in (assuming your installation of node/npm are in these folders):

     $ export PATH=$PATH:/opt/node/bin:/usr/local/share/npm/bin